pranaw114/gmail-rules-project/README.md

 ```bash
 python auth.py
 ```
-This opens a browser; after consent a `token.json` is saved.
+This opens a browser, after consent a `token.json` is saved.

 ## Configure
 `config.json`: